 Fixed cost are costs associated with your recruitment process happens yearly and is usually processed in an orderly manner like salaries, partnerships, recruitment agencies, etc.

-- Recruiting events – Make a list of all upcoming recruiting events like job fairs and conferences you plan to attend in the near future and budget them in your sheet.
-Make sure to include the cost associated with events, such as travel, lodging, and gifts, etc.
+- Recruiting events: Make a list of all upcoming virtual recruiting events like conferences you plan to take part in, in the near future and budget them in your sheet.

 As Neil Williams from AVI-SPL says